yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2023/index.md

 	"./config1.gif|Kept you waiting, huh"
   >}}

-This new section can be accessed by hold pressing a game in the list, and gives access to these new pages:
+This new feature can be accessed by long-pressing a game in the list, and allows access to the following menus:

 - A game information page to check program ID, game developer, game version running, and game ROM path.